molikto/mlang/README.md

          * type directed conversion check with eta and recursive definitions
          * basic `.poor` syntax and parser
      * **QUESTION** reify
-         * local unannotated pattern
+         * local unannotated motive: simple it is a closure
+         * unannotated path type
          * "maker" values
-         * unannotated path type
          * error reporting (seems not hard!)
     * cubical features
         * **QUESTION** path? extension? (they are Kan; interval "type" is a syntax sugar). also extension type seems works better with sub-typing